 Working with datasets

 Use datasets if you need to handle large data amounts in DataSphere.
-For key operations with datasets, run #pragma dataset utility commands from the cell code.
+For key operations with datasets, run #pragma dataset utility commands in code cells.

 To create and initialize a dataset, use a Bash or Python cell with the #pragma dataset init command.
-When initializing, specify a project-unique dataset name and the size of the disk to host the dataset.
-The dataset naming requirements are as follows:
+When initializing, specify a project-unique dataset name and the size of the disk to host your dataset.
+Follow these dataset naming requirements:

 Note

-The dataset initialization process will allocate the entire requested disk space, though a portion will be used by the file system.
-Specify the dataset size in GB rounded up to the nearest integer.
+When you initialize a dataset, the system will allocate the entire requested disk space, though a portion will be used by the file system.
+Specify the dataset size in GB, rounded up to the nearest integer.

 Tip

-The more disk space is allocated for a dataset, the higher is the data read speed.
+The larger the disk allocated for the dataset, the higher the data read speed.

 During initialization, the dataset gets a one-time read and write connection to the project.
 If the code in the dataset initialization cell runs successfully, the dataset is saved and reconnected with read-only access permissions.
 If initialization fails, the dataset will be disconnected and deleted.

 After initialization is complete, you will not be able to change the data in the dataset.
-To update the data, delete the dataset and create a new one.
+If you need to update the data, delete the dataset and create a new one.

-You can also use this method to create a dataset with data from a Yandex Object Storage bucket or another object storage attached to the storage via an S3 connector.
+You can also use this method to create a dataset with data from a Yandex Object Storage bucket or another object storage attached to your project storage via an S3 connector.

 To create a dataset called <dataset_name>, initialize it and copy files from the <source_folder_name> folder: